Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs: Details of the Axiomatic Calculus

 \rref{fig:traceAlgebra} gives simple algebraic laws for step-wise simplification of trace terms.
 In contrast to the schematic algebra of traces in our previous report \citeDLCHP, the laws in \rref{fig:traceAlgebra} are flat axioms without side conditions.
-The axioms use that a symbolic representation of finite and cofinite sets can be given and finitely axiomatized (see \rref{app:finiteSets}), especially in axiom \RuleName{projCut}, axiom \RuleName{projIn}, and axiom \RuleName{projNotIn}.
+The axioms use that a symbolic representation of (co)finite sets can be given and finitely axiomatized, especially in axiom \RuleName{projCut}, axiom \RuleName{projIn}, and axiom \RuleName{projNotIn}.

-\rref{fig:asymetric} demonstrates how the asymetric axiom \RuleName{acDropComp} fits into reasoning about a parallel program with a postcondition that is not local to one subprogram.
-The open branch $\triangleright$ can be also handled by axiom \RuleName{acDrop} modulo commutativity of the parallel operator.
-For a more elaborate demonstration of reasoning in \dLCHP see \citeDLCHP.